The growing ‘culture gap’ between Scotland’s richest and poorest people has been revealed in figures released by Scottish Labour.

-The Scottish Government said: “This month’s draft Budget included a 10 per cent increase in culture spend – to £166.8m next year.
+A Scottish Government spokesman said: “This month’s draft budget included a 10 per cent increase in culture spend – to £166.8 million next year.
 This will support key initiatives and help Scotland’s cultural sector to thrive.

 “The Scottish Government is clear – background should never be a barrier to participating in culture.
 That is why we are committed to protecting free entry to national museums and galleries.
 It’s also why we support projects like Cashback for Creativity, ensuring thousands of young people in deprived areas have the chance to engage in cultural activities, and Sistema Scotland, helping to improve the lives of the children and young people in Raploch, Govanhill and Torry.

 “We are currently developing A Culture Strategy for Scotland, setting out a vision and priorities for the future development of culture – including maximising participation regardless of background.